jnels13/Screening-Childrens-Writing-Level-With-NLP/README.md

 #### Model Selection

 Three models were used: support-vector machine, random forest, and XG Boost.
-The SVM and XGB were both tuned with .
-A dummy classifier was used to evaluate the modes' performance over baseline.
+All models used a randomized search to tune the parameters, and a dummy classifier was used to evaluate the modes' performance over baseline.
 The data was applied to each utilizing two strategies for categorizing the data: TF-IDF weighing and Word2vec vectorization.
 SMOTE was used to account for class imbalance.

 ### Results